qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/hybrid-cloud-setup.md

 - `registry.cloud.qdrant.io/qdrant-charts/qdrant-cluster-manager`
 - `registry.cloud.qdrant.io/qdrant-charts/prometheus`

-To mirror all necessary container images and Helm charts into your own registry, we recommend to use an automatic replication feature that your registry provides, so that you have new image versions available automatically.
+To mirror all necessary container images and Helm charts into your own registry, you should use an automatic replication feature that your registry provides, so that you have new image versions available automatically.
 Alternatively you can manually sync the images with tools like [Skopeo](https://github.com/containers/skopeo).
 When syncing images manually, make sure that you sync then with all, or with the right CPU architecture.

 ##### Automatic replication